 Systemic insecticides, such as neonicotinoids, are absorbed by plants and translocated to all tissues, including nectar and pollen.
 When bees forage on these contaminated floral resources, they ingest the toxins, leading to potential sublethal or lethal effects (Ward et al., 2022).
 Non-Apis and wild bee populations encounter systemic insecticides not only through direct contact but also via indirect exposure pathways, which can significantly impact their health and survival.
 The indirect exposure pathways of systemic insecticides present significant challenges for the conservation of non-Apis and wild bee populations.
 Neonicotinoids are persistent in the environment, with residues found in soils, waterways, and non-target plants.
 This persistence increases the likelihood of chronic exposure to non-target organisms, including pollinators (Simon-Delso et al., 2015).
 Non-Apis and wild bees encounter systemic insecticides primarily through direct exposure during foraging activities.

-Contaminated Nectar and Pollen: Crops and flowers are often sprayed and drenched with pesticides entering the whole plant.
+Contaminated Nectar and Pollen: Crops and flowers are often sprayed and drenched with pesticides, which enter the whole plant.
 Systemic pesticides are absorbed by plants and distributed to all tissues, including pollen and nectar, which bees consume during foraging (Cowles & Eitzer, 2017).
 Hinarejos et al. (2019) put consumption of pollen and nectar contaminated with pesticides as the primary route through which bees and non-Apis bees are exposed to pesticides.
-Now the nectar collected is not eaten by the adult bees alone it is also fed to the growing larvae thus affecting the young developing bees (Ward et al., 2022).
+Now the nectar collected is not eaten by the adult bees alone; it is also fed to the growing larvae, thus affecting the young developing bees (Ward et al., 2022).

 Contaminated Surfaces: Field border plants, such as hedgerows and forb strips, provide vital habitats and food sources for wild bees.
 However, they often accumulate pesticide residues from nearby agricultural fields (Ward et al., 2022).
 Bees foraging on these plants risk exposure through contact with contaminated surfaces, ingestion during grooming, or transferring residues to their nests, potentially impacting their health and colony stability (Wu et al., 2011).
 Dust containing systemic insecticides can be released into the air.
 Foraging bees flying through these areas can encounter airborne particles, leading to direct contact exposure (Gradish et al., 2019).